 Winter garden photo gallery

-Landscape architecture is very easily observed in winter.
+Landscape architectural design of Musk Farm is easily to observe in winter.
 The garden’s hedges and some varieties of ground cover remain green while the deciduous trees and shrubs strip back to show different views through the garden rooms.
-Morning light can provide incredible photographic opportunities particularly for those after softer shadows or interested in capturing the frost before it recedes.
+Morning light can provide incredible photographic opportunities particularly for those after softer shadows or for anyone interested in capturing the frost before it recedes.
 Nooks created by hardscaping throughout the property and wind shelter from the hedge plantings offer opportunity for planting care and planning for us.

 Winter can bring frosts to the morning air, which makes it the best time for guests to utilise the fireplace inside Musk Studio.